 Eddyville is a very small city located in the state of Kentucky.
-With a population of 2,577 people and three constituent neighborhoods, Eddyville is the 159th largest community in Kentucky.
+With a population of 2,283 people and two constituent neighborhoods, Eddyville is the 170th largest community in Kentucky.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Eddyville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Eddyville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Eddyville in 2010 was $18,314, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,256 for a family of four.
+The per capita income in Eddyville in 2018 was $20,346, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $81,384 for a family of four.
 However, Eddyville contains both very wealthy and poor people as well.

 Eddyville is a somewhat ethnically-diverse city.
 The people who call Eddyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eddyville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eddyville include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Eddyville include English, German, European, Irish, and Scots-Irish.

 The most common language spoken in Eddyville is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Italian.